smelserm/apacks/containers/backend/apacks-server/README.md

-# Apacks Docker Setup
+# Apacks Docker Backend Setup

 This directory contains the Docker configuration for the Apacks Go application using a multistage build with distroless images.

 ## Files

 - `Dockerfile` - Multistage Dockerfile using Go 1.25.0 and distroless
-- `docker-compose.yml` - Docker Compose configuration for easy deployment
 - `.dockerignore` - Files to exclude from Docker build context
 - `build.sh` - Build script for easy Docker operations
 - `README.md` - This documentation